Welcome to today's edition of the Rush 24-7 podcast.

 The one guy that is thinking only about that is George W. Bush.

-And you won't have a plan till you get a poll that you can trust based on what the people that you believe represent the country tell you they want, which is not leadership.
+And you won't have a plan until you get a poll that you can trust based on what the people that you believe represent the country tell you they want, which is not leadership.

-Put partisanship aside.
+Put partisanship aside?

 Don't make me laugh.